Frequently Asked Questions about Book Donations

 - Cassette tapes

 - Medical or legal references more than three years old.

 We have found over the years that these items don’t sell well in our book sales.
 Rather than spending time and energy lugging them into the library for us to throw away, we hope you will just do this yourself.
 It is perfectly acceptable to discard a book that you once enjoyed, but is no longer in demand or useful.

 How, and when, can I make a donation?

-- We accept donations throughout the year at the Circulation Desk.
+- We accept donations throughout the year at the front desk.
 While the Friends do put out a press release asking for donations just prior to the book sale, we appreciate donations that are made at any time.